Battery sensor: how it works, problems, checking, battery replacement

 If there is a fault related to the battery sensor, the first step is to check it visually for corrosion, cracks, physical damage, loose battery terminals or battery cable connections, corroded pins at the connector or broken wires.
 If there are any added electrical accessories that are connected directly to the negative terminal bypassing the battery sensor, this may also cause problems.

-There are some precautions when replacing the battery if a vehicle has a battery current sensor.
+There are some precautions when replacing the battery if a vehicle has the battery current sensor.
 For instance, some manufacturers advise to disconnect the battery sensor first, before disconnecting the negative battery terminal.
 It's also important to use the replacement battery of the correct type.

 Intelligent Battery Sensor, Jeep Cherokee